macCesar/tailwind-tss-color-generator/README.md

 I will gradually add more styles and try to match them as close as possible to Titanium's properties.

 ## What is this utility?
-In case you need ( or want ) to use [Tailwind CSS](https://tailwindcss.com/) in your [Titanium App](https://www.appcelerator.com/mobile-app-development-products/), you can use this small converter to generate an app.tss file with the following styles:
+In case you need ( or want ) to use [Tailwind CSS](https://tailwindcss.com/) in your [Titanium App](https://www.appcelerator.com/mobile-app-development-products/), you can use this small converter to generate a `tailwind.tss` file with the following styles:

 ## Layout
 - ### Top / Right / Bottom / Left